 The hardwood floor look is popular in all areas of the home, and it’s even found its way into bathrooms—that’s where 100% waterproof vinyl plank comes in.
 It works great for bathroom flooring, and many homeowners love the warm feel under their feet when compared to often cooler tile.

 Light and dark grays are hot colors for low-maintenance wood-look vinyl planks.
 Some designs will even integrate beige or sand-colored earth tones with the grays to add cozy sophistication that allows you to set a dark wood flat-paneled cabinet up to it.
-Add a white marble counter, under-mounted sink, and stand-alone soaking tub, and your contemporary space suddenly comes to life.
+Add a white marble counter, under-mounted sink, and stand-alone soaking tub, and your modern space suddenly comes to life.

 Waterproof Luxury Vinyl Tile